10up/headstartwp/site/documentation/06-WordPress Integration/revalidate.md

 ### Revalidate Endpoint

-Simply create an Next.js API endpoint that uses the `revalidateHandler` provided by the framework.
+Simply create a Next.js API endpoint that uses the `revalidateHandler` provided by the framework.

 :::caution
 If you changed the default value of the endpoint path via the `tenup_headless_isr_revalidate_endpoint` filter, make sure you change it in the Next.js app as well.